magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_tutorial_paths.md

 Magpylib will always make sure that object paths are in the right format, i.e., `position` and `orientation` attributes are of the same length.
 In addition, when objects with different path lengths are combined, e.g., when computing the field, the shorter paths are treated as static beyond their end to make the computation sensible.
 Internally, Magpylib follows a philosophy of edge-padding and end-slicing when adjusting paths.

 The idea behind **edge-padding** is that, whenever path entries beyond the existing path length are needed, the edge-entries of the existing path are returned.
-This means that the object is considered to be "static" beyond its existing path.
+This means that the object is static beyond its existing path.

 In the following example the orientation attribute is padded by its edge value `(0,0,.2)` as the position attribute length is increased.